seigot/python-learning-journal/FinalPresentationScript.md

 ### Graph Structure
 About the Graph Structure.
-Modeling real-world transportation networks as a graph Accurately is essential for calculating travel time.
+Modeling real-world road networks as a graph Accurately is essential for calculating travel time and shortest path to the library.
 For this project, I manually created a graph of roads and libraries in the San Jose area.
 Each nodes represent libraries or major road intersections.
 Each edges represent road connections.